Helperbird/website/src/pages/features/overlay.md

 Bright web pages are a known issue on the web which affects peoples ability to read and focus.

 Users with Irlen syndrome or people who dont like bright white web pages can change the overlay color of a web page with the Helperbird’s overlay feature.

-## Features

-Apply a overlay to any website you visit.

-Pick from 24 default colors or a custom color.

-Shades Chrome to a soothing orange color to decrease eye-strain, eye fatigue and to appease your brains day/night cycle.